nodejs/admin/MEMBER_TRAVEL_FUND.md

   will always require at least four approvals.)
 * No members of either @nodejs/tsc or @nodejs/community-committee have objected to the request.
+* The pull request has been merged.
+Any member may merge once other prerequisites have been met.

 If a request is blocked by an objection from a member of @nodejs/tsc or
 @nodejs/community-committee, then the only way for the request to be approved is